derailed/bigbertha/README.md

 Note: the last call inserts a branch new node in the hierarchy.
 We could have use set here as well to perform the insert.

+You can leverage #inc/#dec to increment/decrement counter like data.

+IMPORTANT!
+Sadly Firebase currently does not offer transactions using their REST api hence there is no guarantees about the atomicity of read/write operations ;-(

 ### Deleting data

 Use the #remove operation to delete nodes at any level in the hierarchy.